LudicMindStudio/RoadAheadTeamVault/Art Documents/Images/Map_sketches/Dolphin Bay (Eastern side).md

-Ill be going over some main points about this map and using reference images to better illustrate my ideas.
+Ill be going over some main points about this map and using reference images to better illustrate the ideas.
 ![[IMG_2191.jpg]]

- Anything can be added or removed, if you have any feedback feel free to let me know!
-Any finer details that we would need, to further fill up space, can be focused on later (for example: small plants, light posts, flowers etc.) But for now we can focus on the main assets.
+(Rough drawing of the map. more details can be added to the town later on!)

 **Sea wall**
 ![[IMG_5702 1.jpg]]